Hello there fellow Michiganders! How well do you know your state? Let’s test your knowledge with some Michigan trivia questions!

 12. You’re never more than 85 miles from the shores of a Great Lake.
 Anyone can drive to the beach for the day.

 13. People who live in the Upper Peninsula are known as Yoopers.
-The name is derived from the abbreviation of the region, The U.P.
-People who live in the Lower Peninsula are called Trolls, because they live below the Mackinac Bridge which connects the peninsulas over the Straits of Mackinac.
+The name is derived from the region’s abbreviation.
+The U.P.
+People who live in the Lower Peninsula are called Trolls because they live below the Mackinac Bridge, which connects the peninsulas over the Straits of Mackinac.

 15. Michigan is home to The Detroit Lions (Football), The Detroit Pistons (Basketball), The Detroit Tigers (Baseball), and The Detroit Red Wings (Hockey).

 17. Motown Records originated in Detroit.
 It was instrumental in helping to integrate African-American musicians into the mainstream, popular music scene.
-The Temptations, The Supremes and Diana Ross are just a few of the many famous acts Motown helped create.
+The Temptations, The Supremes, and Diana Ross are just a few of Motown’s many famous acts that helped create.

-18. Kelloggs cereal is located in Battle Creek.
+18. Kellogg’s cereal is located in Battle Creek.
 Kelloggs first produced corn flakes as a health food associated with a wellness program developed by John Kellogg at the Battle Creek Sanitarium.
 The movie The Road to Wellville chronicles the story.
-Still producing Corn Flakes and variety or other cereals today as well as other foods, it’s the second largest snack food company in the world.
+Still producing Corn Flakes and a variety of other cereals today and other foods, it’s the second-largest snack food company in the world.